kshyst/Docs/Python/Django/Models.md

 ```

 The MyPerson class operates on the same database table as its parent Person class.
 In particular, any new instances of Person will also be accessible through MyPerson, and vice-versa:

+## Save with commit = False in django

+when saving form with commit = false it returns an instance of the object from the form and lets you modify it before saving it to the database